Skip to content

 Tectonus RSFJ is the new kid on the block.
 As adoption grows and volumes increase the technology cost will come down and it will get easier to design with it.
 It offers the structural designer a lot of flexibility across several applications.
 In a real earthquake its performance through main shocks and aftershocks is hard to beat.

 Given the unique performance of the system, the RSFJ can be used as the single lateral load resisting system while the BRB is often used in parallel with another system (such as steel MRF or viscous dampers) to enhance the performance.
-The relatively higher over-strength factor of the BRB (as a result of unpredictable performance and difference in tension and compression performance) can be a limiting factor especially in retrofit schemes.
+The relatively higher over-strength factor of the BRB (as a result of unpredictable performance and difference in tension and compression performance) can be a limiting factor, especially in retrofit schemes.
 Post-slip stiffness of the RSFJ is adjustable while there is no post-yield stiffness for BRBs.

-As you can see, there are advantages to both seismic devices when it comes to earthquake protection.
 If you’d like to learn more about how a Tectonus RSFJ seismic damper could benefit your building project, download our product brochure or get in touch.

 RELATED ARTICLES